prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Approach = A way of doing or thinking about something.
 * Vagaries = Unexpected change in a situation.
 * Agrarian = Related to agriculture.
+* Stuffed = Having the skin filled with material to restore the original shape and appearance. = Relating to cultivated land or the cultivation of land.